Huy-DNA/MPiSC/report/chapters/background/index.typ

 - Priority inversion: A higher-priority process effectively has very low priority because it has to wait for another low priority process.
 Furthermore, if a process that holds the lock dies, this will render the whole program unable to make any progress.
 This consideration holds even more weight in distributed computing because of a lot more failure modes, such as network failures, node falures, etc.

 Therefore, while blocking algorithms, especially those using locks, are easy to write, they do not provide *progress guarantee* because *deadlock* or *livelock* can occur and its use of mutual exclusion is unnecessarily restrictive.
-Forturnately, there are other class of algorithms which offer stronger progress guarantees.
+Forturnately, there are other classes of algorithms which offer stronger progress guarantees.

 === Non-blocking algorithms